infrafast/piwebpool/README.md

 ---------------------------------------------------------
 PLATFORM SETUP FROM SCRACTH
 ---------------------------------------------------------
-You will find a script named setup.sh in the root directory, this script almost fully automates the installation of the application.
+You will find a script named setup.sh in the root directory, this script partially automates the installation of the application.
 Some manual steps are however required.
 You are advise to make the installation on a fresh raspberry dedicated to the application.
 Otherwise, have a look to the script before to make sure it doesn't break anything if you perform the setup on a productive raspberry already used for other need.
 In case you have issues with dependencies and packages, please refer to the list so you can fix manually.